 IdealMedia Marketing is a solutions-based Internet marketing services agency.
 We specialize in solving problems with website optimization, online visibility, customer acquisition, sales funnels, customer activation and customer reactivation.

 How We Do It

 Your website acts as an ambassador for your brand.
 It’s often the first place people will be exposed to your business, and as they say, first impressions count.

-Your website needs to look modern and attractive, with high-quality graphics and images and a thoughtfully-chosen colour palette.
+Your website needs to look modern and attractive.
+It should use high-quality graphics and images and a thoughtfully chosen colour palette.

 Your site needs to provide a solid user experience.
 This means that it should work equally well on mobile and desktop platforms.
 Navigation should be simple and obvious.
 The content should be up-to-date – no special offers from 6 months ago.
 Visitors should never be able to click on broken links.

-Your site should be set up to provide excellent performance, with fast page load times, optimized images and up-to-date software.
-Page load speed affects the user experience - slow-loading pages make visitors click away.
-If they leave your site quickly, Google assumes that your content isn't relevant will tend to move your site down in the search results.
+Your site should be set up to provide excellent performance.
+This means fast page load times, optimized images and up-to-date software.
+Page load speed affects the user experience – slow-loading pages make visitors click away.
+If visitors leave your site quickly, Google assumes that your content isn’t relevant.
+This will tend to move your site down in the search results.

 Social media activity is important for brand awareness.
 The more places people can come across your brand, the better.
-You should have a strategy in place to build a following on the social networks which are most important to your prospective customers.
+You should find out which social networks are most important to your prospective customers.
+Then create a strategy to build a following on those social networks.